5 Mins Read

 - Lay half of the cooled cauliflower in a muslin cloth or tea-towel.
 Wring it shut and squeeze out as much of the liquid as you can.
 Put in a bowl.
 Repeat with the remaining half.

-- Mix the parmesan, beaten egg, almond meal and salt & pepper to the cauliflower and mix with your hands.
+- Mix the nutritional yeast, vegan egg, almond meal and salt & pepper to the cauliflower and mix with your hands.
 The mixture will feel sticky but not sloppy.
-If it’s not binding, mix in the remaining egg.

 - Line an oven tray with baking paper, and flatten mixture evenly onto the tray.